-A team of researchers at Tel Aviv University has developed a nano vaccine for melanoma, the most aggressive skin cancer.
-The drug shows absolute efficacy in preventing the development of melanoma, related tumors and related metastases on mice.
+A group of researchers at Tel Aviv University has developed a nano vaccine for melanoma, the most aggressive skin cancer.
+The drug shows absolute efficacy in preventing the development of melanoma, related tumors and related metastases in mice.

 The core of the research is a nanoparticle which forms the basis of the vaccine.
 The research is led by prof. Ronit Satchi-Fainaro, head of the Department of Physiology and Pharmacology of the Laboratory for Research on Cancer and Nanomedicines at the Sackler Faculty of Medicine.
 The results have just been published in Nature Nanotechnology.

 Melanoma develops in the skin cells that produce melanin.
 "The war on cancer, and melanoma in particular, over the years it has gone through many phases characterized by different treatments.
 Chemotherapy, radiotherapy, immunotherapy.
 Only the approach to a vaccine had not yet been attempted, " says the Prof. Satchi-Fainaro.
 "In our study we have shown for the first time that it is possible to produce an effective vaccine against melanoma and get responses from the immune system."

 The researchers made tiny particles (about 170 nanometers) with a biodegradable polymer.
 In each particle they then inserted two peptides generally expressed in melanoma cells, and injected this nano vaccine thus obtained into mice.